aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteFiscalYearProperties-WriteFiscalYearProperties.cs" >}}
 ## **Weekday Properties**
 Microsoft Project lets users set a number of different weekday properties.
 For example, what day a week starts on and how many working days are in a month.
-Aspose.Tasks support these features through a number of properties that can be used both to [read weekday properties](/tasks/net/working-with-project-properties-html/) and to [write them to a project](/tasks/net/working-with-project-properties-html/).
+Aspose.Tasks support these features through a number of properties that can be used both to **read weekday properties** and to **write them to a project**.

-Aspose.Tasks has a series of properties, exposed by the [Project]() class, specifically for managing a project's weekday properties:
+Aspose.Tasks has a series of properties, exposed by the [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class, specifically for managing a project's weekday properties:

-- [WeekStartDay](): the first day of the week.
-This property takes values defined by the [DayType]() enumeration.
+- **WeekStartDay**: the first day of the week.
+This property takes values defined by the [DayType](https://apireference.aspose.com/tasks/net/aspose.tasks/daytype) enumeration.
-- [DaysPerMonth](): the number of working days in a month, passed as an integer.
+- **DaysPerMonth**: the number of working days in a month, passed as an integer.
-- [MinutesPerDay](): the number of working minutes in a working day, passed as an integer.
+- **MinutesPerDay**: the number of working minutes in a working day, passed as an integer.
-- [MinutesPerWeek](): the number of working minutes in a working week, passed as an integer.
+- **MinutesPerWeek**: the number of working minutes in a working week, passed as an integer.
 ### **Reading Weekday Properties**
 The following code reads a project's weekday properties and writes them to a console window.